 I wanted to showcase some of my favorite digital tools and resources and Google classroom activities for going digital with your class, so that’s what today’s blog post is all about.
 All of these activities can be used in either PowerPoint or Google Slides, on a computer or on an iPad or tablet, whichever you already have.

 These Digital Center Rotation Charts will revolutionize how you manage your centers.
 I’ve included literacy, math and miscellaneous center cards (digital, moveable pieces) to choose from, and the amount of groups and rotations is editable (you can add as many rows and columns as you need).
 There is also a slide for organizing your groups by number or color (you can also easily add your own graphics–like animals–if you prefer to name your groups something else).
 You can display the slide that has all the centers on it like this, or each round at a single time with a clean up slide in between (it has countdown timers to make it even easier).
-The whole thing takes minutes to set up and makes changing out your rotation board a breeze.
+The whole thing takes minutes to set up and makes changing out your digital rotation board a breeze.

 These Digital Visual Directions take the constant guessing game out of the equation.
 Just in case, “What do I do next?” isn’t your favorite question.
-They come with all kinds of different slides to choose from (so you can use them for morning routines, subject areas, after recess, etc.).
+This digital resource come with all kinds of different slides to choose from (so you can use them for morning routines, subject areas, after recess, etc.).
 And they of course come with tons of moveable direction cards and number cards so you can make them really work for your own needs.
 You can type right on the slide as well.

 Raise your hand if you’ve used a marble jar for improving behavior.
 Digital Class Rewards are the same concept, but with a digital twist.
-This set of slides includes tons of choices, from building a pizza to earn a reward, to filling a popcorn bowl to earn, well I would guess a popcorn party but you could have the goal be whatever you like.
+This set of slides can be used with Google Classroom or Powerpoint, and includes tons of choices, from building a pizza to earn a reward, to filling a popcorn bowl to earn, well I would guess a popcorn party but you could have the goal be whatever you like.
 You can copy and paste as many of the moveable pieces as you need, so if you want your students to start off with only earning 10 pieces at the beginning of the year, and then later on in the year, your expectations are for 20 pieces, you can do that.
 You can use them for all kinds of things like perfect attendance, quieting your class down, walking down the hallway perfectly, getting in line quickly, all homework turned in…so many possibilities with this one.

 Confession: I don’t like sticker charts.
 I know, I know, I’m terrible.
 I just can’t keep it together enough to a)not lose the stickers that are for the chart and b)remember to actually add them to the little piece of paper chart.
 Enter the Digital Student Reward Chart.
 These are really cool for individual students because they also work on tablets (like an iPad) and iPhones.
 So, if you have a student that is working toward a specific goal, you can use this reward chart to monitor their progress and it can easily go with them throughout the day.
 Students can move the stars (it also comes with an emoji option) into the table (there are tons of other slide options, so you can do by subject area as well as by day of the week).